rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 Oberon is a small systems language.
 It provides a useful but limited umber of basic types[^basic-types].
-These can be be thought of as simple types mapping directly to memory locations and more complex composed of more than a single memory location.
+These can be be thought of as simple types mapping to specific memory locations and more complex types composed of multiple memory locations.

 [^basic-types]: INTEGER, REAL, CHAR, BYTE, ARRAY, RECORD and POINTER TO